MariaDB/server/scripts/sys_schema/README.md

 -- Use a custom view showing the top 10 query sorted by total execution time refreshing the view every minute using -- the watch command in Linux.

-mysql> CREATE OR REPLACE VIEW mydb.my_statements AS
+mariadb> CREATE OR REPLACE VIEW mydb.my_statements AS
     -> SELECT sys.format_statement(DIGEST_TEXT) AS query,
     ->        SCHEMA_NAME AS db,
     ->        COUNT_STAR AS exec_count,